Code Review Best Practices from SmartBear

 • fosters good communication

-• don’t criticize developers when defects are found.
-If you do, they won’t look for defects.
+• don’t criticize developers when defects are found

 Best Practices from Perforce